The Process for Selecting the Secretary-General of the United Nations

 Publication: Policy Brief

-In 2026, the United Nations Security Council (UNSC) and the United Nations General Assembly (UNGA) will engage in a process to select the next Secretary-General of the United Nations (UN).
+In 2026, the United Nations Security Council (UNSC) and the United Nations General Assembly (UNGA) will engage in a process to select the next Secretary-General of the United Nations.

 The current Secretary-General, António Guterres, will complete his second five-year term at the end of 2026.
-This paper provides a historical overview of how the process for the selection and appointment of the UN Secretary-General has evolved over time.
+This paper offers a historical overview of the evolution of the process for selecting and appointing the UN Secretary-General over time.
 This process consolidated decades of practices and rules, and was recently refined by the General Assembly in its resolution 79/3271 adopted on September 5, 2025.

-In short, the process has evolved from a non-transparent closed-door exercise almost exclusively dominated by the Security Council, to a more transparent, inclusive process involving more active and engaged participation of the General Assembly.
-This policy brief, published originally in July 2025, has now been updated as of October 2025 to unpack this process.
+In short, the process has evolved from a non-transparent, closed-door exercise, almost exclusively dominated by the Security Council, to a more transparent and inclusive process involving more active and engaged participation from the General Assembly.
+This policy brief, originally published in July 2025, has been updated as of October 2025 to unpack this process.

 Stay Connected